buildtesters/buildtest/docs/gettingstarted/buildingtest.rst

 the test script will not be generated.
 Here is an example where we have an invalid buildspec.

-.. program-output:: cat docgen/getting_started/building/invalid_buildspec.txt
+.. command-output:: buildtest build -b tutorials/invalid_buildspec_section.yml

 buildtest may skip tests from running if buildspec specifies an invalid executor name since buildtest needs to know this in order to delegate test to Executor class responsible for running the test.
 Here is an example where test failed to run since we provided invalid executor.

-.. program-output:: cat docgen/getting_started/building/invalid_executor.txt
+.. command-output:: buildtest build -b tutorials/invalid_executor.yml

 Rebuild Tests
 --------------